Management of COVID-19 cases and their close contacts

 1. Handling of positive cases:

-The Personal Doctor is responsible for monitoring the health of his/her patients/beneficiaries, and for the discharge of confirmed cases, according to the discharge protocol and not earlier than 10 days from the diagnosis or the onset of symptoms.
-Individuals who do not have a Personal Doctor are discharged by the Discharge Team of the ES&CUID.
-Upon discharge, all cases receive a text message indicating the discharge date which can be used for Safe Pass purposes.
-In addition to their discharge (10 days after the positive result), coronavirus positive individuals can issue a European Digital Recovery Certificate for travel purposes within the European Union, via the portal https://www.eudcc.gov.cy/.
+The Personal Doctor is responsible for monitoring the health of his/her patients/beneficiaries, and for the discharge of confirmed cases, according to the discharge protocol and not earlier than 14 days from the diagnosis or the onset of symptoms.
+Individuals who do not have a Personal Doctor are discharged by the Epidemiological Monitoring Unit.
+Upon discharge, all cases receive a text message indicating the day of discharge which can be used as a Safe Pass.
+In addition to their discharge (14 days after the positive result), coronavirus positive individuals can issue a European Digital Recovery Certificate for travel purposes within the European Union, via the portal https://www.eudcc.gov.cy/.

 Sick leave is given by the Personal Doctor.

-The data collected by the ES&CUID, are solely used to identify the source of infection of the positive case, to locate their contacts and to understand the virus.
+When the confirmed case is contacted by the Tracing Team, information will be requested, which will be used confidentially, solely to identify the source of infection of the positive case, to locate their contacts and to understand the virus.

-For general information, positive cases may call 1474 (Monday to Sunday 8:00-20:00).
-For reporting worsening symptoms, medical assessment and the need to be transported to a hospital they may call 1420, 24 hours a day.
+For general information, positive cases may call 1474.
+For reporting worsening symptoms, medical assessment and the need to be transferred to a hospital they may call 1420.

 If a person has been diagnosed positive to coronavirus and has not received a written message with the instructions within 24 hours, he/she should contact the laboratory or the individual who carried out the test and make sure that he/she has been declared as a positive case and that the contact details kept by the laboratory are correct (e.g. wrong phone number).

-It is understood that if the positive results are not declared by the laboratory or the person who carried out the test at the Ministry of Health, it will not be possible for the virus-positive person to receive the required instructions, to monitor the course of his/her health, to declare his/her contacts, but also to receive the documentation he/she is entitled to upon discharge (e.g. SafePass, EU Digital Covid Certificate).
+It is understood that if the positive results are not declared by the laboratory or the person who carried out the test at the Ministry of Health, it will not be possible for virus positive person to receive the required instructions, to monitor the course of his/her health, to declare his/her contacts, but also to receive all the documents he/she is entitled to upon discharge (e.g. SafePass, EU Digital Covid Certificate).

-Persons with a positive Covid test, who have completed their vaccination or have recovered before the period of 6 months, will follow the normal procedure and are not exempt from self-isolation.
+Persons with a positive Covid test, who have completed their vaccination, follow the procedure normally and are not exempt from self-isolation.

 Close contacts are determined by specific criteria in accordance with the following: